Bourne Eau: Land drainage

 Once Bourne Eau leaves the town of Bourne, it passes through fenland.
-Until 1772, land on both sides of the river was treated as one unit, but an Act of Parliament obtained in 1772 split the North Fen, to the north of the river, and the South Fen, to the south of the river, into two separate drainage districts.
+Until 1772, land on both sides of the river was treated as one unit, but an act of Parliament obtained in 1772 split the North Fen, to the north of the river, and the South Fen, to the south of the river, into two separate drainage districts.
 Prior to that, rents had been payable to the Black Sluice Commissioners to fund the work they did on the drainage network.
-An enclosure act was obtained in 1776, covering the North Fen and fenland in the hamlets of Dyke and Cawthorpe.
+An inclosure act, the Bourn Inclosure Act 1766 (6 Geo.
+3. c.
+52 Pr.) was obtained in 1776, covering the North Fen and fenland in the hamlets of Dyke and Cawthorpe.
 After dealing will the allocation of land for use as cow parture, it included a clause that ensured that the Well Head would be protected, and its water would continue to feed into Bourne Eau.
 Maintenance of the south bank of the river was proving difficult, because there was a lack of soil within 120 ft of the bank, and this distance had previously been specified as the limits for obtaining material for repairs.
-The enclosure act extended this to 180 ft.
+The inclosure act extended this to 180 ft.

 The North Fen drained by gravity into the South Forty-Foot Drain, but the owners wanted to improve the drainage.
 They intended to use steam engines to pump the water out of the fen and into the South Forty-Foot Drain, but the Black Sluice Commissioners objected to the proposal, on the basis that it would prevent other fens from draining properly.
-The disagreement took a long time to resolve, but the Proprietors eventually obtained an Act in 1841, which transferred the responsibility for the North Fen from the Black Sluice Commissioners to Trustees representing the owners of land within the North Fen.
-Significantly, the Act allowed the Trustees to build steam pumping engines.
-The introduction to the Act stated that a number of wind-powered engines had been built following the 1776 enclosure act, but all had been removed after their condition deteriorated.
+The disagreement took a long time to resolve, but the Proprietors eventually obtained the Bourne Drainage Act 1841 (4 & 5 Vict. c. cxiii), which transferred the responsibility for the North Fen from the Black Sluice Commissioners to trustees representing the owners of land within the North Fen.
+Significantly, the act allowed the trustees to build steam pumping engines.
+The introduction to the act stated that a number of wind-powered engines had been built following the 1776 enclosure act, but all had been removed after their condition deteriorated.
 In order to prevent the South Forty-Foot Drain from being overwhelmed by the volume of water pumped into it, a gauge was erected, and pumping had to stop when water levels exceeded an agreed height.
-A second Act, obtained in 1843, transferred the maintenance of the drainage infrastructure within the North Fen from the Black Sluice Commissioners to the Bourne Fen Trust.
+A second act, the Lincolnshire Fens Drainage Act 1843 (6 & 7 Vict. c. xxxvii), transferred the maintenance of the drainage infrastructure within the North Fen from the Black Sluice Commissioners to the Bourne Fen Trust.